top of page

 “This book is amazing.”

-“I’ve read quite a few books on the history of Superman…Schwartz’s book is right up there with some of the better ones…all Superman fans should add [it] to their collection.”
+“I’ve read quite a few books on the history of Superman…Schwartz’s book is right up there…all Superman fans should add [it] to their collection.”

 “Really digs deep into those early days of the comic book industry and brings [them] to life.”